 - 403 Forbidden

 New Relic instruments JDBC calls to leading databases.
 The supported JDBC drivers include: MySQL, Postgres, Oracle, jTDS (SQL Server and Sybase), sqljdbc4 (SQL Server) and Apache Derby.

 The New Relic application includes database call time in aggregated data, web transaction breakdown, background tasks, and transaction traces.

 For the slowest of the transactions, the New Relic application provides detailed SQL call information.
 Each slow prepared statement shows both duration and call count.
 If you choose, you can show the SQL parameters as well.
 If you are using MySQL or Postgres, New Relic's Slow SQL information includes an explain plan for the query.

 Together, these features give you a complete picture of your database activity and where you have the greatest opportunities for optimization.

 External HTTP Calls

 For many applications, the biggest contributor to the web transaction response time is an outbound HTTP call.
 These calls may go to services within your system, or to external services such as Amazon S3.
-New Relic tracks those calls so that you can monitor them in your summary metrics, app map, and transaction traces.
-You can even configure New Relic to report all, or some of the call's request parameters.
+The New Relic agent tracks those calls so that you can monitor them in your summary metrics, app map, and transaction traces.
+You can even configure the New Relic agent to report all or some of the call's request parameters.

 - Memory allocated to different heap and non-heap areas